 - IMPORTANT BOOKS:

 It is advised to go through the NCERT’s at least once before proceeding to other reference books or sources as it helps in clearing concepts and building a base, the most important of the lot being Indian Constitution at Work.
-The fact that it doesn’t take much of your time and the simplicity of language is the best part of reading NCERT books.
+The fact that it doesn’t take much of your time and the simplicity of the language is the best part of reading NCERT books.
 But it depends from person to person as some may skip this step altogether.

 The next crucial step is to refer to the most prominent book for Indian Polity written by well-known M. Laxmikanth.
 This is indeed the most resourceful and comprehensive book to prepare for Polity from civil service exam perspective.
 The book covers almost the entire syllabus and has well-structured short chapters and practice papers.
 The book is factual in nature and the language is simple to comprehend.
 If an aspirant wants to enhance the preparation level, he/she can go for D.D.
 Basu’s ‘Introduction to the Constitution of India’ which covers Indian Polity in great detail.
 Each aspect of Indian Constitution has been dealt with elaborately and it goes into its deepest intricacies.